-Wage Hour Division...of the Department of Labor enforces the Minimum Wage Law and the Payment of Wages Act.
+Wage Hour Division...of the Michigan Safety and Regulation Bureau enforces the Minimum Wage Law and the Payment of Wages Act.
 Located at 7150 Harris Dr., Lansing, 322-1825.

 ABOUT STUDENT ID CARDS

 Your MSU Student ID Card must be presented when: using campus services such as the library, health center, MSU buses, and IM facilities; cashing checks; and making purchases at student rates.
 The ID may be required for admission to classrooms, laboratories, exams, and athletic events.